grange85/ahfow-www/_posts/2016/2016-10-17-britta-phillips-at-l-olympia-paris.md

 ---
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/29764174064/in/dateposted/" title="Britta"><img src="https://c1.staticflickr.com/6/5484/29764174064_da1ae06ea2_c.jpg" width="800" height="600" alt="Britta"></a>
 <p class="lead">After Luna's show in Paris on Wednesday we had a few days to kill before Britta played her support slot for Keren Ann at the legendary Paris venue L'Olympia.
 Fortunately Paris is a pretty easy place to kill time.</p>
-<p>On Thursday part of that time-killing involved meeting up with Dean &amp; Britta for a coffee!</p>
+<p>On Thursday part of that time-killing involved meeting up with Dean & Britta for a coffee!</p>

 <p>Saturday arrived and somehow we managed to already be cutting things fine.
 But it would be OK because the Paris Metro was brilliant&hellip; only tonight the normal two minute wait was a six minute wait add to that the traditional confusion about which way to walk when we got out of the station, and some (understandably) zealous security at the venue that forced me to queue to check a water bottle - meant that we managed to miss the opening of Britta's set.</p>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/30394630385/in/photostream/" title="Dean and Britta"><img src="https://c2.staticflickr.com/6/5528/30394630385_3e4d0894f0_c.jpg" width="800" height="600" alt="Dean and Britta"></a>